What are T-levels?

 - hair and beauty

 - legal, finance and accounting

-T-levels will offer learners mainly classroom-based learning over two years but also includes a significant work placement of up to 50 working days, as well as English and maths education.
+T-levels will offer learners mainly classroom-based learning over two years but also include a significant work placement of up to 50 working days, as well as English and Maths education.

 The content of the technical qualification will have a core knowledge element, which most people entering a sector will need to know.
 This will be followed by specialist skills for the chosen industry or occupation and will be delivered in a ‘classroom-based’ environment, plus a work placement.

-The work placement must be contain meaningful work with an employer and will last between 45-60 days.
+The work placement must be contain meaningful work with an employer and will last between 45 and 60 days.